 Why choose Dr. Kim for your breast augmentation revision?

-Dr. Kim is a double board-certified plastic surgery who has completed a wealth of training specifically in the art of breast surgery.
+Dr. Kim is a double board-certified plastic surgeon who has completed a wealth of training specifically in the art of breast surgery.
 During your initial consultation, she listens to you attentively, asking relevant questions about your previous surgery as well as your long-term goals.
 Your satisfaction is paramount to Dr. Kim, and you will note the difference in her focus, compassion, and care during your very first visit with her.

 Who should consider a breast augmentation revision?

 Breast implants don’t last forever.
 Over time these devices may lose their shape or become damaged.
 While this is not believed to be medically harmful, it can change the appearance of your breasts and necessitate revision (secondary) surgery.
 In other cases, patients may pursue revision surgery after breast augmentation if they have an aesthetic concern or are living with a complication such as: